gracejhan/gracejhan.github.io/about.md

 permalink: /about/
 ---

-Hi, I'm a graduate student at NYU Courant studying Computer Science.
+Hi!
+I'm a graduate student at NYU Courant studying Computer Science.

-### More Information

-### Contact me
+### You can reach me here

 [grace dot han at nyu dot edu](mailto:grace.han@nyu.edu)